 - You don’t need to have visible ducting outside of the room for air exchange.

 - The excessive smell you can sense during the flowering stage is no longer the issue.
-That smell released by compounds called terpenes is easily neutralized using carbon filters, which will be discussed later.
+That smell released by compounds called terpenes is easily neutralized using carbon filters.

 If the chosen room has windows, you will need to cover them to prevent sun rays illumination.
 Cover the windows and walls with one of the highly reflective materials.